Connecting passengers to the travel ecosystem

-The digitization of traditional paper-based processes is the new black.
-Electronic Visa Authorization systems, cloud-based passports, secure credentials on mobile phones, virtual identities and biometrics can simplify international travel as they eliminate the need to carry a physical passport or obtain paper-based visas.
-They speed up
+Electronic Visa Authorization systems, cloud-based passports, secure credentials on mobile phones, digital identities, and biometrics can simplify international travel as they eliminate the need to carry a physical passport or obtain paper-based visas.

 In this article, we'll detail the latest initiatives and trends shaping the future travel experience.